It all started with a corn field and an idea.

 2013

-The decomposed granite half mile trail that borders the park is completed in September (led by Emily Wilson).
+The crushed granite trail that borders the park is completed in September (led by Emily Wilson).

 A memorial bench is dedicated to Renald Ferrovecchio on his birthday on October 5th.